dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

 # AI Portfolio Chatbot Backend Documentation: Comprehensive Guide

 Welcome to the comprehensive backend documentation for the AI Portfolio Chatbot!
-This document is designed to provide a deep, end-to-end understanding of the project's architecture, core components, and the intricate workings of its AI.This guide will equip you to confidently discuss, debug, extend, and contribute to the codebase.
+This document provides a deep, end-to-end understanding of the project's architecture, core components, and the intricate workings of its AI.
+This guide equips you to confidently discuss, debug, extend, and contribute to the codebase.

 This documentation serves as both a technical manual and an onboarding guide, clearly explaining the "what," "why," and "how" of the backend system.